Eutrophication: Causes

-Types
+The limitation of productivity in any aquatic system varies with the rate of supply (from external sources) and removal (flushing out) of nutrients from the body of water.
+This means that some nutrients are more prevalent in certain areas than others and different ecosystems and environments have different limiting factors.

+Phosphorus is the limiting factor for plant growth in most freshwater ecosystems, and because phosphate adheres tightly to soil particles and sinks in areas such as wetlands and lakes, due to its prevalence nowadays more and more phosphorus is accumulating inside freshwater bodies.

+In marine ecosystems, nitrogen is the primary limiting nutrient; nitrous oxide (created by the combustion of fossil fuels) and its deposition in the water from the atmosphere has led to an increase in nitrogen levels, and also the heightened levels of eutrophication in the ocean.

 Cultural eutrophication

-Cultural or anthropogenic eutrophication is the process that speeds up natural eutrophication because of human activity.
-Due to clearing of land and building of towns and cities, land runoff is accelerated and more nutrients such as phosphates and nitrate are supplied to lakes and rivers, and then to coastal estuaries and bays.
-Cultural eutrophication results when excessive nutrients from human activities end up in water bodies creating nutrient pollution and also accelerating the natural process of eutrophication.
+Cultural or anthropogenic eutrophication is the process that causes eutrophication because of human activity.
 The problem became more apparent following the introduction of chemical fertilizers in agriculture (green revolution of the mid-1900s).

 Phosphorus and nitrogen are the two main nutrients that cause cultural eutrophication as they enrich the water, allowing for some aquatic plants, especially algae to grow rapidly and bloom in high densities.
 Algal blooms can shade out benthic plants thereby altering the overall plant community.
 When algae die off, their degradation by bacteria removes oxygen, potentially, generating anoxic conditions.

 This anoxic environment kills off aerobic organisms (e.g. fish and invertebrates) in the water body.
 This also affects terrestrial animals, restricting their access to affected water (e.g. as drinking sources).
 Selection for algal and aquatic plant species that can thrive in nutrient-rich conditions can cause structural and functional disruption to entire aquatic ecosystems and their food webs, resulting in loss of habitat and species biodiversity.

-There are several sources of excessive nutrients from human activity including run-off from fertilized fields, lawns and golf courses, untreated sewage and wastewater and internal combustion of fuels creating nitrogen pollution.
+There are several sources of excessive nutrients from human activity including run-off from fertilized fields, lawns, and golf courses, untreated sewage and wastewater and internal combustion of fuels creating nitrogen pollution.
 Cultural eutrophication can occur in fresh water and salt water bodies, shallow waters being the most susceptible.
 In shore lines and shallow lakes, sediments are frequently resuspended by wind and waves which can result in nutrient release from sediments into the overlying water, enhancing eutrophication.
 The deterioration of water quality caused by cultural eutrophication can therefore negatively impact human uses including potable supply for consumption, industrial uses and recreation.